project-jobblog/project-jobblog/_posts/2021-04-09-how-to-answer-interview-questions-about-weakness.md

 ### **Get through interview questions about your weaknesses**

 This is far from the only difficult interview question you&#8217;ll be asked.
 There will be plenty more on the way.
-Do you need assistance with your answers? **Jobs Searches** will provide you with free professional advice as well as career advice to keep you ahead of the competition.
+Do you need assistance with your answers? **PH Careers** will provide you with free professional advice as well as career advice to keep you ahead of the competition.